 Work health and safety duties

-The model WHS laws require persons conducting a business or undertaking (PCBUs) to ensure workers and others are not exposed to risks to their health and safety, including from work-related violence.
-You must take a systematic approach to managing risk with the aim of eliminating the risk, or if this is not possible, minimising the risk as far as is reasonably practicable.
+The model WHS laws require persons conducting a business or undertaking (PCBUs) to ensure workers and others are not exposed to risks to their health and safety, including from violence and aggression.
+PCBUs must take a systematic approach to managing risk with the aim of eliminating the risk, or if this is not possible, minimising the risk as far as is reasonably practicable.

-One way to do this is to follow the risk management process in consultation with workers, health and safety representatives and any other relevant duty holders.
+One way to do this is to follow the risk management process in consultation with workers, health and safety representatives and other businesses you work with or share a premises with.
 This involves:

 - identifying hazards